Live in the D Extra: Breast Implant Illness With Dr. Shaher Khan MD

 * “Straightforward” implant removal (taking out an implant with no further steps): NOT RECOMMENDED.
 Done primarily by surgeons who do NOT believe in breast implant illness and are NOT BOARD CERTIFIED BY American Society of Plastic Surgery.

-* Capsulectomy (REQUIRED if scar capsules need to be removed at time of explant)
+*Total Capsulectomy REQUIRED: Capsules need to be removed as one unit at time of explant.

-*EN BLOC EXPLANTATION (REMOVAL OF IMPLANT AND CAPSULE- DESIRED PROCEDURE AND HIGHLY RECOMMENDED).
+*EN BLOC EXPLANTATION REMOVAL OF IMPLANT AND CAPSULE- DESIRED PROCEDURE HIGHLY RECOMMENDED AND THE GOLD STANDARD.

 What Are The Steps Involved In A Breast Implant Removal Surgery?